We are a global community of people active in over 50 countries.

 Mahmud Samandari (Switzerland)

-Mahmud Samandari is a coach for startups at the Swiss federal Commission for Technology and Innovation, CTI.
-He is also the CEO of InnovaRadio, a company that develops technology for Energy efficiency solutions for the Wireless Industry.
-He is a founder of EBBF and a member of its Board.
+Mahmud Samandari is a coach for startups at the Swiss Federal Commission for Technology and Innovation, CTI.
+He is also the CEO of InnovaRadio, as well as a member of the Advisory Board of COMPASS – Evidence and opportunities for responsible innovation in SMEs, Horizon 2020 Cooperation and Support Action.
+He is a founder of EBBF, member of the Board and its Secretary General.
 He is a serial entrepreneur, having started companies in the fields of IT, telecommunications and education both in Europe and Latin America.

 Daniel Truran (UK/Italy/Spain)

-Director General of the ebbf and passionate advocate of innovation and ethics in business.
-Daniel Truran is passionate about connecting individuals to their integrity, creativity and ethics – inspiring them into action by linking them to other like-minded doers.
+Director General of the ebbf and passionate advocate of innovation and ethics creating new meaningful and purposeful businesses.
+Daniel Truran has been connecting for over 20 years individuals and organizations to their integrity, creativity and ethics – inspiring them into action by linking them to other like-minded doers and bodies.
 He demonstrates, through innovative enterprises, how ethical behaviour in business is directly linked to success.
 Daniel promotes the movement towards a world that will act, behave and be organised as one country – where the creativity of its diverse citizens will enhance the well-being and prosperity of humankind.